Ideas for bathroom lighting

 The bathroom is one of the most used rooms in the home.
-It’s where you get ready in the morning and where you can relax after a long day.
+It’s where you get ready in the morning and where you can unwind after a long day.
 With that in mind, it’s essential to choose the right lighting for it.
+With some help from B&Q, you can create a bathroom lighting scheme that helps with everyday tasks and set a mood for relaxation and indulgence.

-Take time to consider a few key questions before buying.
+Take time to consider a few key questions before making your decision.

-The effort and cost involved varies a lot based on the scale of your bathroom lighting project.
-Are you looking to simply replace your existing lighting and re-use the same fitting?
-Or is the entire room being re-fitted with lighting as part of a bigger room re-design?
-If it’s just a like-for-like swap, explore our range of lights in your chosen type in Tab 2.
-Or if you’re looking for ideas and inspiration for a larger-scale project, read on.
+The effort and cost involved varies a lot based on the scale of your project.
+Are you looking to simply replace your existing bathroom lighting and re-use the same fitting?
+Or is the entire room being re-fitted with lighting as part of a bigger bathroom re-design?
+In either case, taking measurements will help to give you an idea of your options.

-Think about its shape and size.
 Often bathrooms are the smallest room in the house, but this doesn’t have to limit your options.
-Different types of lighting can be layered together to create harmonious lighting schemes in quite compact spaces.
+Different types of lighting can be layered together to create harmonious lighting schemes in even im small bathrooms.

 Make sure to check the fire rating of your chosen downlights.
 These lights require holes to be made in the ceiling for installation; holes that essentially compromise the fire integrity of the ceiling.
 Fire-rated lights are designed to help restore this, the rating (measured in units of time) indicating how effective the light is at slowing the spread of fire and so how much time is available to evacuate.

-Make a quick style update to your bathroom with a new spotlight.
-Spotlights feature a single light fitting that can offer one or many lamps.
+Spotlights feature a single light fitting that can offer one or many bulbs.
 Choose between two styles – bar (lamps in a linear design) and plate (lamps grouped together often on a round or square base).
-Attach to the ceiling or the wall and pivot the directional lamps to highlight key areas of the bathroom.

-Combine two bathroom essentials in one with a mirror light.
-Also known as illuminated mirrors, these clever space-savers are wall-mounted mirrors that include either integrated or attached lamps for extra task lighting.
-Designs vary with the lamp above, to the sides or even all around the mirror and in shapes to suit all bathroom styles.
+Combine two bathroom essentials in one with an illuminated mirror.
+These clever space-savers are wall-mounted mirrors that include either integrated or attached lamps for extra task lighting.
 Look for mirrors with a de-mist function to ensure beautifully lit, fog-free glass every time.

 Light up the space around, or inside, your bathroom cabinet with our range of bathroom cabinet lights.
 Install inside the unit to use as task lighting - making it easier to rummage for toiletries or medicines.
 Or fit underneath, or even on the side of the cabinet to create more ambient lighting.

-Bathrooms aren’t often the place for dangly pendant lights – instead ceiling lights suited to this room focus on flush and semi-flush lighting.
+Bathroom ceiling lights are usually flush and semi-flush lighting.
 With these types there is either no, or very little space, between the light fixing and the ceiling so the full height of the room is used.
-This makes them a great option for low ceilings (often found in period properties) and compact bathrooms.
+This makes them a great option for small bathrooms.

-Shopping for a bathroom light is a little bit different to choosing one for living rooms, bedrooms and other living spaces.
-The amount of steam and moisture in bathrooms means that any light fittings have to be appropriately water-resistant.
+The amount of steam and moisture in bathrooms means that any light fittings in your bathroom have to be appropriately water-resistant.
 There are two ways in which we rank the suitability of lights for bathrooms – hazard zones and IP ratings.

 The IET wiring regulations (the UK’s national standard for safe electrical installation and wiring) divide a bathroom into hazard zones.
 These zones represent the distance from water sources, and as such determine what lighting is safe to use where.
 So for example, a light that is over a shower meets with more moisture than one away much further away from it, and so requires lighting with greater resistance to water.